ochnios/switch-ai/.ai/messages-resource-implementation-plan.md

 ### 9. Implementation Steps

 1. Implement the `POST` handler in `src/pages/api/conversations/[id]/messages.ts`.
-2. Add a Zod schema for the `SendMessageCommand` request body.
+2. Add a Zod schema for the `SendMessageCommand` request body to `src/lib/schemas/messages.schema.ts`.
 3. Create `ApiKeyService` (`src/lib/services/api-key.service.ts`) to manage fetching and decrypting the API key.
 (Requires a robust encryption/decryption utility).
 4. Create `OpenRouterService` (`src/lib/services/open-router.service.ts`) to encapsulate the fetch call to the OpenRouter API.
 5. Implement the `sendMessage` method in `MessageService` to orchestrate the data flow.